juliadaser/FloodedHouse/Electronics/README.md

 - 1 x [extra thin prototyping wire](https://www.adafruit.com/product/1446)
 - 22 x [2n2222a transistor](https://www.amazon.com/dp/B0CRVGFN4R?psc=1&ref=ppx_yo2ov_dt_b_product_details)

-The wires marked with the "Water" tag are placed into the apartment.
-I glued them at the back of the miniature mirror with 5mm distance from each other, to measure the water height in intervals of 5mm.
+The wires marked with the 'Water' tag are placed inside the aquarium.
+I glued them to the back of the miniature mirror with a 5mm distance between each wire to measure the water height in 5mm intervals.
 <img src="/../main/Pictures/WaterHeightSensor.jpg" alt="Picture of the Water Height Sensor" width="600">

 ## Part 4: Water System

 Read more about how the water pump system works [here](/../main/Fabrication/), Part 2.

-_Note: I am using two separate power supplies, one for the Arduino, and one for the DC Water pumps.
-This is technically not necessary, and could have been avoided by powering both the Arduino and the water pumps with 12V._
+_Note: I am using two separate power supplies, one for the Arduino and one for the DC water pumps.
+This is technically not necessary and could have been avoided by powering both the Arduino and the water pumps with 12V._

 <img src="/../main/Pictures/Water_System.jpg" alt="Overview Illustration of Electronics" width="600">